CEO & President

 In 2008, the Los Angeles Times reported, "Pacelle has retooled a venerable organization seen as a mild-mannered protector of dogs and cats into an aggressive interest group flexing muscle in state legislatures and courtrooms."
 In 2007, The New York Times reported, "The arrival of Wayne Pacelle as head of the Humane Society in 2004 both turbo-charged the farm animal welfare movement and gave it a sheen of respectability."
 In 2008, Supermarket News included Pacelle on its annual Power 50 list of influential individuals in food marketing, writing that "there's no denying his growing influence on how animal agriculture is practiced in the United States."

 Wayne Pacelle was named one of NonProfit Times' "Executives of the Year" in 2005 for his leadership in responding to the Hurricane Katrina crisis.
-In 2008, 2009, and 2013, NonProfit Times named Pacelle to its annual "Power and Influence Top 50" nonprofit executives.
+In 2008, 2009, 2013 and 2014, The NonProfit Times named Pacelle to its annual "Power and Influence Top 50" nonprofit executives.
 In 2008, the National Italian American Foundation presented Pacelle with the Special Achievement Award in Humanitarian Service.
 In 2010, Pacelle received the Knight of Honor Award from Notre Dame High School.

 Wayne Pacelle received his B.A. in History and Studies in the Environment from Yale University in 1987.